Donald Trump baby balloon: History

 Permission from the Greater London Authority (GLA), Metropolitan Police and National Air Traffic Service (NATS) was required for the balloon to be flown over Parliament Square, the space above which is considered restricted airspace.
 Permission was granted, allowing it to be flown, while tethered, up to 30 m high, for up to two hours.
 Both the GLA's 'City Operations' team and NATS stressed that the nature of the protest did not play a part on their decisions.

 After learning of the balloon, Trump remarked, "I guess when they put out blimps to make me feel unwelcome, no reason for me to go to London."

-After its appearance in London, the balloon was taken to Edinburgh, where it was flown over the Meadows, a public park near to the city center, as part of the protests against Trump's two-day-visit to Scotland, permission to fly the balloon near Turnberry golf course having been refused.
+After its appearance in London, the balloon was taken to Edinburgh, where it was flown over the Meadows, a public park near to the city centre, as part of the protests against Trump's two-day-visit to Scotland, permission to fly the balloon near Turnberry golf course having been refused.
 On 17 July 2018, the balloon was tethered outside the O2 Arena in London during a performance by the American rock band Pearl Jam, with their blessing.
-Protesters planned to fly the Trump baby balloon in Ireland in November during Trump's visit to the country, however his trip was cancelled.
+Protesters planned to fly the Trump baby balloon in Ireland in November during Trump's visit to the country, but in the event his trip was cancelled.

 Museums including the British Museum and the Museum of London expressed interest in acquiring or displaying the original balloon.
 In January 2021, the Museum of London announced that it had acquired the original balloon and intended to display it alongside other artefacts from the London protest.